1. Create Input Actions:

 - Click the

-icon next to Mappings. - From the dropdown menu, select
++icon next to Mappings. - From the dropdown menu, select

-. - Under the
+IA_Movement. - Under the

-icon to add a new binding. - Map the Keys:
+IA_Movementmapping, click the+icon to add a new binding. - Map the Keys:

 - Bind the W key.